reuning/unionwebsite/content/data/info/faq.md

 ### About the data

 - Where is this data coming from?
-  - The National Labor Relations Board provides [data on election petitions](https://www.nlrb.gov/reports/graphs-data/recent-election-results).
-They provide a record for each opened election related case.
-Which means that if a case is closed and then re-opened a new record is created.
-This means that a single union campaign can be in the NLRB data multiple times.
+  - As of now, two places.
+First, once an election happens the NLRB provides [data on the election results](https://www.nlrb.gov/reports/graphs-data/recent-election-results).
+Prior to that, they provide [data on all petitions, including petitions for elections](https://www.nlrb.gov/search/case).
+One complication here is that petitions can be associated with multiple elections and multiple counts of the same elections.
+I try to provide only data on the most recent election.
 - Why is *thing* missing from the data?
   - The NLRB data is spotty at times and so there is occasionally missing information.
 - What sorts of elections are included in the data?